 Pete and I were in Phnom Penh, Cambodia.
 After a day of traveling on busses, we did something uncharacteristic; we put all of our valuables into the same backpack: our passports, camera, cash, and credit cards.
 While this was smart for the duration of the bus ride, it was incredibly stupid when we decided to walk to the night market with it.
 We sat down on a bench at a nearby park and I put the bag on the ground and squeezed it between my feet while Pete laid with his head in my lap.
 A few moments later, a Cambodian man ran up to us and in broken English told us that someone took our bag.
 We turned around and saw a man running away with our bag — that contained OUR ENTIRE LIVES in it— toward a heavily trafficked street.
 Without hesitation, Pete ran after him across the street barefoot, almost getting hit by cars, into a dark alley to chase him down (our moms were so angry when we told them this story).
 I trailed behind yelling “Help!
 Help!
 He stole our bag!” through panicked tears.
 Some local men heard the commotion and immediately started chasing him with Pete.
 The thief saw the band of men chasing him and dropped the bag in a puddle in a small dark alley way.
 THEY are the reason we got our bag back.
 They were good people who didn’t speak our language, who didn’t know us at all, but simply wanted to do what was right.
 They put themselves in danger to help complete strangers.

-So remember this: For every person whose willing to cheat and steal, there’s a band of good people armed and ready to do what’s right.
+So remember this: For every person who's willing to cheat and steal, there’s a band of good people ready to do what’s right.

 2. A more realistic view of the world and your place in it.